4d/docs/docs/ViewPro/method-list.md

 > Indexing starts at 0.

-If no *index* is passed, the command renames the current sheet.
+If no *sheet* is passed, the command renames the current sheet.

 The new name cannot contain the following characters: `*, :, [, ], ?,\,/`